MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 ### iOS

-If the application is installed from the App Store or TestFlight, in-app updates are not available, and checking for new versions will be disabled.
+If the application is installed from the App Store or TestFlight, in-app updates aren't available, and checking for new versions will be disabled.

 ## FAQ